Security Hinged Screen Door Steel Mesh in Woodgrain Finish

 Door Height: Measure from top to bottom of the screen door on both the left and right hand sides; send us the shortest of the two measurements.

-Door Widths: Measure the top, middle and bottom widths of the screen door; send us all three measurements.
+Door Widths: Measure the top and bottom widths of the screen door; send us both measurements.

 Lock Height: You can use the existing lock hole cut out if desired; first make sure that the new handle will not interfere with the existing solid door handle, do this by referring to the Lock Above & Lock Below instructions at the bottom of the page.
 Then measure from the bottom of the existing screen door up to the centre of the existing striker, this will be the centre of the new striker and screen door handle.